Pink-Crab/Perique-Queue/docs/events.md

 Each of these events comes with its own Abstract Class which must be extended to create your own custom event.

+All events must have a matching [`Event_Listener`](event-listener.md) which will be triggered when the event is processed by the queue.

 ## Async Event

 As the name implies, these events are triggered as soon as possible by the [Event Queue](dispatch.md).
 They are not delayed or recurring.